Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

    - Silver and Gold datasets can get corrupted due to a number of reasons such as unintended bugs, unexpected input data changes, and more.
 By making data pipelines replayable and idempotent, you can recover from this state through deployment of code fix and replaying the data pipelines.
    - Idempotency also ensures data-duplication is mitigated when replaying your data pipelines.
 ### 4. Ensure data transformation code is testable.
-   - Abstracting away data transformation code from data access code is key to ensuring unit tests can be written againsts data transformation logic.
-An example of this is moving tranformation code from notebooks into packages.
+   - Abstracting away data transformation code from data access code is key to ensuring unit tests can be written against data transformation logic.
+An example of this is moving transformation code from notebooks into packages.
    - While it is possible to run tests against notebooks, by shifting tests left you increase developer productivity by increasing the speed of the feedback cycle.
 ### 5. Have a CI/CD pipeline.
    - This means including all artifacts needed to build the data pipeline from scratch in source control.
-This includes infrastructure-as-code artifacts, database objects (schema definitions, functions, stored procedures, etc), reference/application data, data pipeline defintions, and data validation and transformation logic.
+This includes infrastructure-as-code artifacts, database objects (schema definitions, functions, stored procedures, etc), reference/application data, data pipeline definitions, and data validation and transformation logic.
    - There should also be a safe, repeatable process to move changes through dev, test and finally production.
 ### 6. Secure and centralize configuration.
-   - Maintain a central, secure location for sensitive configuration such as database connection strings that can be access by the approriate services within the specific environment.
+   - Maintain a central, secure location for sensitive configuration such as database connection strings that can be access by the appropriate services within the specific environment.
    - Any example of this is securing secrets in KeyVault per environment, then having the relevant services query KeyVault for the configuration.
 ### 7. Monitor infrastructure, pipelines and data.
-   - A proper monitoring solution should be inplace to ensure failures are identified, diagnosed and addressed in a timely manner.
+   - A proper monitoring solution should be in-place to ensure failures are identified, diagnosed and addressed in a timely manner.
 Aside from the base infrastructure and pipeline runs, data should also be monitored.
 A common area that should have data monitoring is the malformed record store.

 ## Key Concepts